act-rules/act-rules.github.io/_rules/SC1-2-video-media-alternative.md

 ### Expectation 1

-All the information contained in each target element is available as text that is [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree).
+All the information contained in each test target is available as text that is [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree).

 ### Expectation 2

-Each target element is labelled as a video alternative for text on the page.
+Each test target is labelled as a video alternative for text on the page.
 This label is [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree).

 **Note:** The term label does not refer to the `label` element.